Curious about why humans do what they do?

 The Social and Behavioral Sciences Associate of Arts degree prepares students for transfer to a university program in anthropology, history, political science, psychology, sociology, or related areas of study.
 To ensure seamless transfer, students must develop their specific program in close coordination with a Cochise College advisor and in cooperation with department faculty.

 Chose a concentration in Anthropology, History, Political Science, Psychology or Sociology, and let the learning and the fun begin.

 Social & Behavioral SciencesMany Pathways to Choose From!

 What does it mean to be human?
 How did we get to be the way we are?
 What will become of humans in the future?
-Students in with an Anthropology emphasis want to answer these questions – and many more – about our species.
+Students with an Anthropology concentration will want to answer these questions – and many more – about our species.
 In addition to careers in anthropology, this is a good foundation for studies in law, government, business, and many more.

 Are you fascinated with the past?
 As a history major, you can explore the human experience in all its diversity, from the intimacies of family life to the formation of nations to the histories of transcontinental pandemics.
 As a history major, you’ll learn to write clearly, analyze documents, and think analytically – all highly marketable skills.
 Some of the careers in addition to academics that will open for you are project manager, archivist, museum curator, law, government and journalism.

 Why do governments do what they do?
 Political science answers that question.
 The concentration in Political Science provides you the opportunity to study the theory, principles, and practice of government and politics at all geopolitical levels; examines the instruments, incentives, and institutions that shape human governance and does so in the context of the diverse lenses and perspectives of the global society.